All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucagon Suppression

-In type 2 diabetes, the liver often produces too much glucose between meals due to elevated glucagon levels.
+In type 2 diabetes, the liver often produces too much glucose between meals due to improved glucagon levels.
 Tirzepatide reduces glucagon secretion, which helps bring fasting blood sugar levels down.
 Many patients see their fasting glucose drop within the first two weeks of treatment.

 Gastric Emptying